 - Place the cabbage, avocado, cheese, tomatoes and green onion in separate bowls.
 Or all next to each other on one big plate.
 Estimate a small amount for each taco.
 (E.g. 2 tablespoons cabbage, 1 slice avocado, 1 to 2 tablespoons cheese, 1 tablespoon tomatoes, and a bit of green onion and cilantro per taco.)

 - Heat the tortillas in the oven, 3 to 4 minutes, until they are pliable and warm.
-(Be careful to not let them get crisp—you want to be able to fold them.)
+(Be careful to not let them get crispโyou want to be able to fold them.)
 Fold the tortillas in half to make taco shells.
-Let them heat in the oven another minute.
+(After they're folded, if you want them crunchy, heat in the oven another minute.
+This works best if you have metal taco holders.)

-- Spoon about 1/3 cup of the tofu “meat” in each taco shell and arrange on plate.
+- Spoon about 1/3 cup of the tofu โmeatโ in each taco shell.

 - Allow each person to garnish their taco with their choice of condiments and salsa.